ParthSingh-1603/bits-bus/README.md

 ### For Students/Faculty

-1. **View Bus Layout**: The main page shows the 55-seater bus layout with color-coded seats
+1. **View Bus Layout**: The main page shows the 56-seater bus layout with color-coded seats (K row has 6 seats)
 2. **Select a Seat**: Click on any available (gray) seat to book it
 3. **Fill Booking Form**:
    - Enter your full name